RebornBeat/Synaptic-Intelligence-Architecture-SIA-Neuromorphic-Memristor-Non-Binary-Computing-System/README.md

 These comprehensive electrical signal implementation standards establish the engineering foundation that enables practical implementation of revolutionary temporal-analog processing while maintaining compatibility with current semiconductor technology and providing clear pathways for manufacturing and deployment across diverse application domains.
 The specifications demonstrate how temporal-analog processing can achieve superior computational capabilities while meeting the reliability and performance requirements necessary for practical commercial deployment.

-# Section 6: Evolutionary Signal Encoding and Decoding Reference
+# 6. Evolutionary Signal Encoding and Decoding Reference

 ## Understanding the Evolutionary Journey from Natural Phenomena to Computational Signals